 Can Dogs Eat Turkey Meat Safely?

-Short answer: yes and no, depending on how it’s prepared.
-While turkey is not toxic for dogs to eat, and it is an ingredient that can be found in your typical bag of dog food, it’s not always a good idea to add extra turkey to your dog’s regular, balanced diet.
+Short answer: yes and no, depending on how it's prepared.
+While turkey meat is not toxic for dogs to eat, and it is an ingredient that can be found in your typical bag of dog food, it's not always a good idea to add extra turkey to your dog's regular, balanced diet.

 "If you decide to feed your pet a small bite of turkey, make sure it's boneless and well-cooked," says Tina Wismer, DVM, Senior Director, ASPCA Animal Poison Control Center.
 "However, don't allow your pets to overindulge, as they could wind up with a case of stomach upset, diarrhea, or even worse—an inflammatory condition of the pancreas known as pancreatitis."

-When Turkey Can Be Dangerous for Dogs
+When Turkey Is Bad for Dogs

 It's the worst-case scenario for your holiday meal: you go outside to throw your majestic fowl on the smoker, just about to lay it over the hot coals, when suddenly—disaster strikes.
 The bird slips out of your hands, and the whole thing drops to the ground, covering your turkey in mud and debris.